IFB-ElixirFr/biosphere-microcloud/README.md

 # biosphere-microcloud

+## Introduction

 This repository contains the recipes needed to deploy MicroScope on [IFB Biosphere](https://biosphere.france-bioinformatique.fr/).
 SlipStream components clone this repository and execute scripts from it.

+The application connects to a permanent VM (`umr5558-microcloud.univ-lyon1.fr`) to create a MySQL federation (port 3306).
+Therefore, it can only be deployed on `ifb-prabi-cloud` (where the permanent VM is accessible).

 ## Components & application